 The Improvement Plans provide high level objectives to advance the planning of both sites.
-This includes to:
+This includes to guide the preparation of an Improvement Scheme for both sites and reflect the vision of the NCPF.

-- Guide the preparation of an Improvement Scheme for both sites and reflect the vision of the NCPF.
 Improvement Schemes operate in a similar manner to LPS2 in that they provide development control provisions.
-The WAPC would be the decision-maker for applications in areas where Improvement Schemes apply. - Enable the purchase of the sites by the WAPC to facilitate development in accordance with the relevant planning framework.
+The WAPC would be the decision-maker for applications in areas where Improvement Schemes apply.